Welcome to Reception Class 2020-2021

 We hope your child enjoyed their first visits last week and we can't wait to welcome you all on your first days.
 Our class page will be used for sharing key dates, useful websites and ideas on how you can support your child at home.

-This term our theme is 'Marvellous Me'.
+This term our theme is 'Once Upon an Adventure'.

 Tuesday - PE with Mr Parkinson

 Thursday - Music with Mrs Roe

 Friday- Return books to school

 In Reception we play and learn together to reach the Early Learning Goals

 (ELG).
 There are 17 ELG's in total and you can find a document below with

 further information of each Early Learning Goal and how you can help at